 Community practice placements are another common type of placement available to trainee pharmacists.
 Completing practical hours in this setting involves working in community pharmacies and under the guidance of an assigned preceptor.

-This type of placement helps students find out what is involved in being a community pharmacist and lets them see if it is the role for them.
+This type of placement helps students learn what it is like to be a community pharmacist and decide if it is the role for them.
 Standard tasks on this placement include helping dispense medication, advising patients on medication under supervision, and serving customers.

 Many graduates like this specific job because it enables them to build close links with the community they serve.
 It also allows them to work as a pharmacist in major retail stores or open their independent store.